Washington Street (Boston): History

 The future Washington St. shown in blue on a pre-Revolutionary British map of Boston.

 Nine months later the name "Washington Street" was extended again.
-On May 9, 1825 the roads connecting Boston's town line to present-day Roxbury Street in Dudley Square were consolidated into Washington Street.
+On May 9, 1825, the roads connecting Boston's town line to present-day Roxbury Street in Dudley Square were consolidated into Washington Street.
 This includes some of the oldest streets in Roxbury, some having been laid out in 1662.

-For a period of time afterwards, Washington Street extended westward from Dudley Square to the border with Brookline.
+For some time afterwards, Washington Street extended westward from Dudley Square to the border with Brookline.
 Part of this extension (from present-day Columbus Avenue to the Brookline border) was renamed Tremont Street on July 2, 1860.
 Then the remaining part from Dudley Square was renamed Roxbury Street on June 16, 1874—and at the same time, Washington Street was extended southwestward from Dudley Square along the Norfolk and Bristol Turnpike to Rhode Island.
 The only location where Washington Street deviated from the path of the turnpike was south of downtown Dedham, bypassing what is now School Street and Court Street.

 In Boston, Washington Street was extended northward along a new road to Haymarket Square on November 6, 1872.
-(This extension would later be overtaken by the redevelopment of Haymarket Square and Scollay Square, which became Government Center.)
+(This extension was overtaken by the redevelopment of Haymarket Square and Scollay Square, which became Government Center.)

 Charlestown Street, which began in Haymarket Square (where Washington Street ended) and continued northward to the Charlestown Bridge, was renamed North Washington Street on March 1, 1901.
 The name of the bridge itself was changed to North Washington Street on February 10, 1910.